mapninja/Earthsys144/week07/04_TURN_IN_BONUS_LAB_tree_labeling_in_qgis.md

    ![](images/20260412_184036_image.png)

-**Tip & Trick:** Copy the style from the original grid layer and paste it to the new one, then turn off the old grid layer.
+**Tip & Trick:** Copy the style from the assigned fire grid layer and paste it to the sample grid, then turn off the assigned fire grid layer.

-1. Right-click the original grid layer and choose **Styles > Copy Style**.
+1. Right-click your extracted fire grid layer and choose **Styles > Copy Style**.

    ![](images/20260412_184119_image.png)
 2. Right-click `sunetid_mortalitree_sample_grid` and choose **Styles > Paste Style**.

    ![](images/20260412_184153_image.png)
-3. Turn off the original grid layer.
+3. Turn off your extracted fire grid layer.

-### Step 7: Dock the Attribute Table Below the Map and Use It to Navigate
+### Step 8: Dock the Attribute Table Below the Map and Use It to Navigate

 You will use the exported sample grid as your working unit layer.